xebialabs-community/xlr-neotys-plugin/README.md

 ## Tasks
 The plugin has 3 different tasks.
 #### Launch Test
 Launch Test task allows the user to trigger a NeoLoad loading test on a remote machine (Windows, Linux, Mac OS).
-This task supports all the different ways to store Neoload projects:
+This task supports all the different ways to store NeoLoad projects:
 <ul>
     <li>On a Neotys Team Server</li>
     <li>On a source control (SVN)</li>